shipyardapp/Shipyard-Documentation/docs/how-tos/environment-variables/access-environment-variables-with-code.md

 ---
-id: access-environment-variables
+id: access-environment-variables-with-code
-title: How to Access Environment Variables
+title: How to Access Environment Variables with Code
 hide_title: true
 description: Quick how-to guide to access environment variables from a Blueprint or a Vessel.
 keywords: